Nipol/bean-contracts/README.md

 * ERC20 - Standard ERC20 specification implementation
 * ERC721 - Standard ERC721 and ERC721Metadata specification implementation
 * ERC721Enumerable - Standard ERC721Enumerable and ERC721Metadata specification implementation
-* ERC2612 - Provide EIP 2612 details aka permit and smooth the approach process by signing
+* ERC2612 - Provide EIP2612 details aka permit for ERC20 and smooth the approach process by signing
+* ERC4494 - Provide EIP4494 details aka permit for ERC721 and smooth the approach process by signing
 * Initializer - After the contract is deployed, you can configure a function that can only be called once
 * Ownership - It is a single contract ownership and follows the ERC173 specification
 * PermissionTable - Manage the contract address and its callable function signatures as an allow list.
 It can be managed with up to 256 Roles.